Srg-Shv/Sergeley/README.md

 **Sergeley** is a Python application designed to help researchers and academics manage and organize their collection of scientific papers (PDF files).
 It provides a user-friendly interface to search, categorize, and maintain a database of PDFs with rich metadata.

-## New Features: Directory-Based Databases, Djvu files support
+## New Features: Directory-Based Databases, DjVu files support

   - The application now automatically creates and manages separate databases for different directories.
   - The CSV database filename is generated based on the directory path (e.g., scanning `F:\Papers` creates `file_database_Papers.csv`).
   - Easily switch between different collections by changing the directory in the application.
-  - If you have books in **Djvu** format, they will be included into the CSV database.
+  - If you have books in **DjVu** format, they will be included into the CSV database.

 ## Features